Johns Hopkins University is one of the best private research institutes in the United States, but its acceptance rate is a concern for applicants.

 #3.
 Write Interesting Essays

 Academic excellence is a major requirement for admission.
-In addition, essays are also crucial in the admission procedure, as it explains your personality to application readers at Johns Hopkins.
+In addition, essays are also crucial in the admission procedure, as they explain your personality to application readers at Johns Hopkins.

 Also Read: 10 Cheap Universities in Canada to study almost for free